 Nursery children will continue to consider growth mindset within their curriculum in line with the rest of the school.
 This will be through their everyday learning but to a deeper learning as children will be given the opportunity to challenge themselves and each other to get the best out of their learning and to understand why they have learnt something.

-Parents and carers can support their children's learning at home through reading with them every day, helping them to develop their mark-making and writing skills and by practising counting and recognising numbers when out and about.
-For example, helping your child research their favourite author by visiting the library and reading a range of different stories.
-You could encourage them to use their sounds to write about their favourite characters or settings.
-To promote physical development and wellness, challenge your child to take part in outdoor activities such as star jumps, skipping rope or cycling, in your local green space.
+Parents and carers can support their children's learning at home through reading with them every day, helping them to develop their mark-making and writing skills to write their name and to recognise and talk about the shapes they see.
 If you would like to discuss more about how you can help your child at home, please see your child's class teacher.